TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.11.md

 ---

-and the dove came in to him at eventide; and, lo, in her mouth an olive-leaf plucked off: so Noah knew that the waters were abated from off the earth.
+The dove came back to him at evening, and, behold, in her mouth was an olive leaf plucked off.
+So Noah knew that the waters were abated from the earth.